Blur (band): The Ballad of Darren, and second reunion (2022–present)

 On 14 November 2022, Blur announced that they would perform at Wembley Stadium on 8 July 2023 – their first headline performance since 2015.
 On 10 February 2023, in line with the reunion, the band collaborated with clothing brand PLEASURES to release a line of items commemorating their 1997 album Blur.

 On 18 May 2023, Blur released "The Narcissist", the first single from their ninth studio album The Ballad of Darren.
 The next day, the band played their first concert in eight years on 19 May 2023 at the Colchester Arts Centre in Colchester.
 Following the warmup shows, Blur performed at Primavera Sound in Barcelona and Malahide Castle near Dublin.
 Blur headlined Wembley Stadium on 8 July and 9 July 2023, with Jockstrap, Sleaford Mods, and Self Esteem as the support acts for the first show, and The Selecter and Paul Weller as support acts for the second show.
 The Ballad of Darren was released on 21 July, and was preceded by the second single "St. Charles Square".
-After the album's release, the band performed at the Øyafestivalen in Oslo on 10 August, Way Out West in Gothenburg on 11 August, Flow Festival in Helsinki on 13 August and Summer Sonic Festival in Tokyo and Osaka on 19 and 20 August.
+After the album's release, the band performed at the Lokerse Feesten in Belgium on 8 August, Øyafestivalen in Oslo on 10 August, Way Out West in Gothenburg on 11 August, Flow Festival in Helsinki on 13 August and Summer Sonic Festival in Tokyo and Osaka on 19 and 20 August.

 On 5 December, Albarn announced that Blur would enter another hiatus, saying, "[It's] time to wrap up this campaign.
-It’s too much for me."
+It's too much for me."
 However, the band accepted a late night phone call offer to play 2024's Coachella, with management giving them five minutes to decide, prompting Albarn to postpone the hiatus.
 Blur performed a warm-up sold out show at Pomona Fox Theater supported by Jockstrap on 10 April, the group's first U.S. show since 2015.
 The band's first week Coachella performance on 13 April drew significant media attention for the lack of crowd interaction during "Girls & Boys" and Albarn's visible frustration.
 During the band's second week Coachella performance on 20 April, Albarn said it was probably the band's final show.
 In early May 2024, it was announced that July 2024 would see the release of a new documentary titled To the End.

 Musical style and influences

-Blur's musical style has been described as Britpop, indie rock, alternative rock, art pop, pop rock, and art rock, with influences from indie rock and lo-fi.
+Blur's musical style has been described as Britpop, alternative rock, indie rock, art pop, pop rock, art rock, and pop, with influences from indie rock and lo-fi.
+AllMusic stated that the band "codified the inchoate sounds of British indie" during the early 1990s.
 The band's seventh studio album Think Tank moved into more of an electronic sound.
 The band's influences include David Bowie, Bobby Womack, William Onyeabor, the B-52's, the Kinks, Pink Floyd, the Jam, and Depeche Mode.
 In their days as Seymour, they were a "shambolic" avant-pop band, whose early concerts exhibited their art school background; meanwhile, Albarn "took cues" from Syd Barrett and Julian Cope.